Click on a Carriage Bolt type above to continue shopping…

 When installing in wood, use a large diameter washer under the nut to distribute clamping force over a larger area and minimize compression of the wood.

 It is advisable to match materials and finishes of bolts, washers and nuts.
-When using hot dipped galvanized bolts, always use hot dipped galvanized nuts, which are overtapped (threaded larger than normal) to accommodate the thick zinc coating on the bolts (using a galvanized nut on a non-galvanized bolt will result in an unacceptably loose fit and using a plain finish or zinc plated nut on a hot dip galvanized bolt will result in a fit that is much too tight).
+When using hot dipped galvanized bolts, always use hot dipped galvanized nuts, which are tapped oversize (threaded larger than normal) to accommodate the thick zinc coating on the bolts (using a galvanized nut on a non-galvanized bolt will result in an unacceptably loose fit and using a plain finish or zinc plated nut on a hot dip galvanized bolt will result in a fit that is much too tight).

 Although fin and ribbed neck carriage bolt types are available, the most typical is square neck and, sometimes, short neck, which is also square.
 Table 2 summarizes common names and standard designations for the various types.

 Refer to American Society of Mechanical Engineers Standard ASME B18.5, Round Head Bolts, for specifications relating to carriage bolts.

 |Short Neck Carriage Bolt||Round Head Short Square Neck Bolt|

 |Ribbed Neck Carriage Bolt||Round Head Ribbed Neck Bolt|

 |Fin Neck Carriage Bolt||Round Head Fin Neck Bolt|